West Virginia Water Quality at a Glance

 West Virginia’s water infrastructure serves approximately 1.8 million residents across rugged mountainous terrain, from the Eastern Panhandle to the Ohio River Valley.
 The state operates through a network of 448 public water systems, ranging from West Virginia American Water, which serves over 600,000 customers statewide, to smaller rural systems providing essential services to remote mountain communities.
 West Virginia’s water sources include the Ohio, Monongahela, Potomac, and New river systems, along with numerous groundwater aquifers that supply both urban centers and isolated rural areas.

 Despite abundant water resources, West Virginia faces unprecedented infrastructure challenges.
-Recent studies have found that 36 of the state’s 55 counties rank among the worst in the nation for drinking water violations, with 378 water systems violating the Safe Drinking Water Act between 2016-2019.
-The state has emerged as a national focal point for PFAS contamination, with 130 of 279 tested public water systems showing detectable PFAS levels above EPA health advisories.
-West Virginia has received $83 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law to address these challenges, focusing on drinking water safety, PFAS treatment, and aging infrastructure replacement.
+Recent studies have found that 378 of the state’s 448 water systems violated the Safe Drinking Water Act between 2016-2019, affecting over 912,000 residents.
+The state has emerged as a national focal point for PFAS contamination, with 130 of 279 tested public water systems showing PFAS levels above EPA health advisories, affecting approximately 700,000 residents.
+West Virginia has received $18.9 million in federal PFAS funding and additional infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law to address these challenges, focusing on drinking water safety, PFAS treatment, and aging infrastructure replacement.
 The state’s commitment to water quality improvement is demonstrated through partnerships between the West Virginia Department of Environmental Protection (WVDEP), local utilities, and federal agencies working to ensure safe, reliable water access for all residents while addressing the legacy of industrial contamination that has historically challenged the state’s water systems.

 West Virginia Water Quality: Current Status (2024-2025)